 When a Reverse Mortgage Doesn’t Make Sense

-Roland Mackintosh, a Business Development Manager at HomeEquity Bank, provides advice to homeowners about Reverse Mortgage.
+Roland Mackintosh, Business Development Manager at HomeEquity Bank, provides advice to homeowners about CHIP Reverse Mortgage.

 In Canada, Reverse Mortgages are often recommended to clients and customers who are of a certain age, have a home they want to stay living in, and are in need of cash for reasons such as emergencies, home renovations, improving their lifestyle and even to alleviate the stress of debt through debt consolidation.
 But in the Reverse Mortgage industry in Canada, people often question the product as to whether it makes sense for their situation.
 The truth is, not every client should get a Reverse Mortgage.
 At HomeEquity Bank, the provider of CHIP Reverse Mortgages in Canada, clients are often asked the question “What is the purpose of your loan?”
 In other words, what do you need the money for?
 HomeEquity Bank makes sure that a customer is well aware of the loan they are taking out and also that a Reverse Mortgage makes the most sense for their situation.